AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 Mid-market reality: most orgs don’t buy all nine categories at once.
 They buy three, prove value, then expand.
 Typical sequencing:

 Year 1 — foundation ($110k–$180k).
 SonarQube + Snyk + Codecov Test Analytics.
-Covers code review, security, flaky-test tracking.
+Covers code review, security, and flaky-test tracking.
 Immediate cycle-time wins.

 Compliance — EU AI Act, ISO 25010, IEC 62304, SOC 2